Malo-Archimbaud/Caddie/Documents/FunctionalSpecificatio.md

 ## Acceptance criteria

+- The app should be able to locate the user within one meter
+- The app should not use 50% of the battery in a golf game within 5%
+- The app should not be more than 100 Mo

 ## Design

 ## Non functional requirements

 The app will be able to track the user's position while consuming a minimal amount of battery.
 The goal is that the user will be able to use it during a full golf game, which can approach five hours.

 ## Out of scope